stri-con/dc-single/index.md

 Wong’s scheme is conservative---there are only 8 colors.
 Others have developed [12,13, and 15 color palette schemes](http://mkweb.bcgsc.ca/colorblind/palettes.mhtml#page-container) that offer more options than Wong's palette.
 Just be careful—--figures with too many colors can inhibit our ability to discern patterns.

 Limited color palettes like these force us to be more careful when deciding what information to target or how many groups to display.
 For your consideration, I have included a few color-blind friendly color palettes.
+You can download these colors as plain text by clicking on the palette title.

 <table class="table table-bordered table-condensed" style="font-size: 14px; width: auto !important; float: left; margin-right: 10px;">
-<caption style="font-size: initial !important;">CONSERVATIVE 8-COLOR PALETTE</caption>
+<caption style="font-size: initial !important;">[CONSERVATIVE 8-COLOR PALETTE](files/8-color-pal.txt)</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Color </th>